cheyao/opengl/README.md

 Im currently following [Learn OpenGL](https://learnopengl.com), but instead of their flat, multifile style of coding, I am integrating everything into a component-based game system.

+Most of the assets and stuff are ones that I found online, and some critical code concepts (passing `std::functions` etc.)

+Some concepts are also taken from OpengGL RedBook.

 Hope everything works out!

 # Building